metablaster/WindowsFirewallRuleset/docs/Remote.md

 ### Remote registry requirements in PowerShell

-Following requirements apply to both endpoints involved (client and server computers):
+The following requirements apply to both endpoints involved (client and server computers):

 - `RemoteRegistry` service is `Running` and set to `Automatic` startup on both endpoints
-- Enable at a minimum following **predefined** (not custom) firewall rules:
+- Enable at a minimum the following **predefined** (not custom) firewall rules:
   - `File and Printer sharing`
   - `Network Discovery`
 - Network adapter is on `Private` or `Domain` network profile on both endpoints.